-- 3.1 The parish lies under the control of WDC in the County of Buckinghamshire. - 3.2 The National Planning Policy framework (NPPF) published by the Government in 2012 is an important guide in the preparation of local plans and neighbourhood plans.
+- 3.1 The parish lies under the control of WDC in the County of Buckinghamshire. - 3.2 The National Planning Policy framework (NPPF) published by the Government in 2012 (and its National Planning Practice Guidance) is an important guide in the preparation of local plans and neighbourhood plans.
 The BcS NP must demonstrate that it is consistent with the provisions of the NPPF.
-The following paragraphs of the NPPF are especially relevant to the BcS NP: - The role of neighbourhood plans (paragraph 16) - Supporting a prosperous rural economy (paragraph 28) - Delivering a wide choice of high quality homes (paragraph 50) - The vitality of rural communities (paragraph 55) - Good design (paragraph 58) - Protecting healthy communities (paragraph 70) - Protecting local green spaces (paragraph 76) - Protecting the Green Belt (paragraphs 79-89) - Conserving and enhancing the natural environment (paragraphs 109-116) - Conserving and enhancing the historic environment (paragraph 126) - Neighbourhood planning (paragraphs 183-185) - 3.3 WDC has planning policies that are helping to shape strategy and policies of the BcS NP.
-The BcS NP must be in general conformity with the strategic policies of the development plan as required by the 2012 Neighbourhood Planning Regulations and is applying the reasoning and evidence underpinning the development of the new Local Plan. - 3.4 The Wycombe District development plan comprises: - Wycombe District Local Plan (saved and extended 2007) - Wycombe Core Strategy (2008) - Delivery and Site Allocations Plan (2013) - Buckinghamshire Minerals and Waste Core Strategy 2012 - 3.5 A consultation on the New Local Plan options took place in the spring of 2014.
+The following paragraphs of the NPPF are especially relevant to the BcS NP: - The role of neighbourhood plans (paragraph 16) - Supporting a prosperous rural economy (paragraph 28) - Delivering a wide choice of high quality homes (paragraph 50) - The vitality of rural communities (paragraph 55) - Good design (paragraph 58) - Protecting healthy communities (paragraph 70) - Protecting local green spaces (paragraph 76) - Protecting the Green Belt (paragraphs 79-89) - Conserving and enhancing the natural environment (paragraphs 109-116) - Conserving and enhancing the historic environment (paragraph 126) - Neighbourhood planning (paragraphs 183-185) - 3.3 WDC, as the planning authority, has planning policies that are helping to shape strategy and policies of the BcS NP.
+The BcS NP must be in general conformity with the strategic policies of the Development Plan as required by the 2012 Neighbourhood Planning Regulations and is applying the reasoning and evidence underpinning the development of the new Local Plan. - 3.4 The Wycombe District Development Plan comprises: - Wycombe District Local Plan (as saved and extended (2007) and replaced by the adopted Core Strategy July 2008 and Delivery and Site allocations plan July 2013) - Wycombe Core Strategy (2008) - Delivery and Site Allocations Plan for Town Centres and Managing Development (2013) - Buckinghamshire Minerals and Waste Core Strategy 2012 - Buckinghamshire Minerals and Waste Local Plan (2004-2016 part retained). - 3.5 A consultation on the New Local Plan options took place in the spring of 2014.
 The emerging Local Plan is scheduled for examination in spring 2017 and adoption in 2018.
-It will include the overall strategy for the district, how the environment of the district will continue to be protected and set out the most sustainable locations for housing and economic development up to 2031.
-The plan will not replace matters already dealt with in the Delivery and Site Allocation Plan 2013 but will set out individual site proposals for local areas and detailed policies to manage development.
+It will include the overall strategy for the district, how the environment of the district will continue to be protected and set out the most sustainable locations for housing and economic development up to 2033.
+The plan will not replace matters already dealt with in the Delivery and Site

-3.6 While the new local plan is still at a formative stage, the BcS NP has anticipated this scope in positively seeking opportunities to develop complementary neighbourhood plan policies to meet evidenced needs against a backdrop of the significant environmental constraints that apply in the parish.
+- Allocation Plan 2013 (with the exception of policies with regards to flood risk, and with regards to requirements in terms of water efficiency and energy) but will set out strategic policies for the District, individual site proposals for local areas and detailed policies to manage development. - 3.6 While the new local plan is still at a formative stage, the BcS NP has anticipated this scope in positively seeking opportunities to develop complementary neighbourhood plan policies to meet evidenced needs against a backdrop of the significant environmental constraints that apply in the parish.